semrush/intergalactic/semcore/ui/README.md

 Package that reexports all components from a single point

+CLI commands should be run in repo root dir.

+- Run `yarn build`
-- Add new components to components.json
+- Add new components to `./semcore/ui/components.json`
-- run `yarn generate`
+- `yarn workspace @semcore/ui generate`
 - Check out CHANGELOG.md and fix if needed
-- run `yarn pub --package ui --no-check-changelog`
+- Run `yarn pub --package ui --no-check-changelog`